Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-\paragraph{Conclusion.} If $n>3$, the problem of writing explicitly functional equations for the classical n-logarithms might not be the "right" problem.
-It seems that when $n$ is growing the functional equations become so complicated that one can not write them down on a piece of paper.
+\paragraph{10.
+Conclusion.} If $n>3$, the problem of writing explicitly functional equations for the classical $n-$logarithm might not be the ``right'' problem.
+It seems that when $n$ is growing, the functional equations become so complicated that one can not write them down on a piece of paper.

-Contrary to this, relations ${\bf Q}_n$ for $n=2,3,4$ are simple, geometric, surprisingly uniform in $n$, and describe the fine structure of the motivic Lie algebra, e.g. define extension (\ref{Ext4}) for $n=4$.
+Contrary to this, relations ${\bf Q}_n$ for $n=2,3,4$ are simple, geometric, surprisingly uniform in $n$, and describe functorially the motivic Lie algebra in the weights $\leq 4$, e.g. define extension (\ref{Ext4}).
 They live on moduli spaces ${\cal M}_{0,n+3}$.
-We suggest that there is a similar description for all $n$.
+We suggest that there is a similar description for all $n$, and that a combinatorial construction of the functor $ \F \lra {\L}_\bullet(\F)$ is the way to approach functional equations for classical $n-$logarithms.
+The Lie coalgebra ${\Bbb L}_{\leq 4}(\F)$ is the first step in this direction.

 3mm The next question is where the relations ${\bf Q}_n$ come from, and why they are uniform in $n$.
+Our answer relates them to the cluster structure of the moduli spaces ${\cal M}_{0,n+3}$ and ${\rm Conf}_n(V_2)$.